 The executors were reminded of their duty to remain neutral in the dispute in which both sides have repeatedly executed Standstill Agreements.
 However, and on our advice, our clients issued a number of warnings to all involved that, whilst the executors may choose not to rely on a defence that the claim is out of time, this was a matter for the court, who may not look favourably upon anyone seeking to take control of their authority.

 Case study: It’s for the court to decide, not the parties

 This view has recently been in the case of Cowan v Foreman & Others, overseen by Mr Justice Mostyn in the High Court family division.
 Mostyn J was clear that the court would look unfavourably on late applications in the absence of highly exceptional factors, e.g. if someone is mentally incapacitated.
 The judge refused a widow permission to claim against the estate of her late husband after filing her application nearly 17 months out of time, despite the presence of a Standstill Agreement.

-The judge insisted it was for the court, not the parties, to decide on acceptable time periods in an inheritance claim and that the written rules and law (legislation) were unambiguous and clear.
+The judge insisted it was for the court, not the parties, to decide on acceptable time periods in an inheritance claim.
+He said that the written rules and law (legislation) were unambiguous and clear.
 Mostyn J added that the correct approach was to issue the claim in time and then invite the court to pause the proceedings while negotiations are pursued.

 Whilst decisions in such cases will always turn on the individual facts, the risks of relying on Standstill Agreements in such matters is plain to see.

-Our dedicated team of experienced litigators are available to advise you on claims, the time limits for applications, and the best way to deal with both.
-For straightforward and practical help and advice, contact our solicitors in Bristol and South Gloucestershire on 0117 905 9763 or complete our online enquiry form.
+Our litigators can advise you on claims, time limits for applications, and the best way to deal with both.